 |Percentages of the Downtown urban center and Overlake Village, by developed square footage, that achieve connectivity levels of “medium” or higher.

-Connectivity in Redmond today varies widely by neighborhood.
-In the Downtown urban center, where blocks are short and there are many through streets, connectivity is high.
+Connectivity in Redmond varies widely by neighborhood.
+In the Downtown Urban Center, where blocks are short and there are many through streets, connectivity is high.
 Connectivity is lower in the residential neighborhoods, which were originally designed to limit through traffic and subsequently have fewer connecting streets and paths.